Sonar-Demos/cpp-demo/README.md

 - Viewing the issues raised by the CI analysis that are not available in SonarLint.
 - Viewing and reviewing Security Hotspots.

-For this demo, we will be configuring Connected Mode with a SonarCloud instance.
+For this demo, we will configure Connected Mode with a SonarCloud instance.

 #### ⌨ Visual Studio Code